 Heads up - Ferrules will break - especially when you learn to rollerski (as you hit the tip of your pole with the ski).

 A great video on how you prepare your poles for summer is found here:

 Prep Race: Don't worry about roller skis just yet!

 Devo: Devo only uses classic rollerskis.
 SNSC has a couple to lend you until you have gotten your own.
 Most of the SNSC skis use SNS bindings but we also have some for NNN bindings.

 Comp: You will need both classic and skate.
 If you haven't gotten your skis yet, you can borrow SNSC skis, if there are any available after the Devo kids have borrowed.
 At this point I think all comp athletes have their own.

 Boots come in two kinds - SNS and NNN.
 These are two different binding systems and both are equally valid as race boots.

-If I could make one recommendation it would be to rollerski in your old boots, and have new ski boots for the winter.
+If we could make one recommendation it would be to rollerski in your old boots and have new ski boots for the winter.
 Rollerskiing is pretty hard on the boots, as you need a lot of force to break on RS in high speed.
 This tends to make the boot softer so if you have another pair for racing in the winter that is great - especially for Comp athletes.

 If you are buying boots used, you can look at the sole to see what type of boots they are.
 Here is a picture explaining the different types.
 You would want NNN or SNS Pilot for winter skiing.
 SNS profile is also compatible with some of our SNSC rollerskis that we lend out.